Search Engine Optimization (SEO) Starter Guide

 Check your markup using the Rich Results test

 Once you've marked up your content, you can use the Google Rich Results test25 to make sure that there are no mistakes in the implementation.
 You can either enter the URL where the content is, or copy the actual HTML which includes the markup.

 If you want to give structured markup a try without changing the source code of your site, you can use Data Highlighter which is a free tool integrated in Search Console that supports a subset of content types.

 If you'd like to get the markup code ready to copy and paste to your page, try the Markup Helper tool.

 - Changing the source code of your site when you are unsure about implementing markup.

 Keep track of how your marked up pages are doing

-The various Enhancement reports26 in Search Console shows you how many pages on your site we've detected with a specific type of markup, how many times they appeared in search results, and how many times people clicked on them over the past 90 days.
+The various rich result reports26 in Search Console shows you how many pages on your site we've detected with a specific type of markup, how many times they appeared in search results, and how many times people clicked on them over the past 90 days.
 It also shows any errors we've detected.